FormatterKit/FormatterKit/README.md

 ## TTTNameFormatter

 `TTTNameFormatter` formats names according to the internationalization standards of the AddressBook framework, which determine, for example, the display order of names and whether or not to delimit components with whitespace.

-> `TTTNameFormatter` is not available on OS X.
+> `TTTNameFormatter` isn't available on OS X.

 ### Example Usage